madhu221b/uva-dl2-team11/blogpost.md

 We began by training a number of models on the Pascal VOC dataset.
 This both replicated the original models, and gave us access to a set of models that we could use to test hypotheses about the presence of LRI in the dataset.

 For a uniform comparison of performance across models, we follow the convention of limiting the number of parameters to approximately 500k.
-We also deviate from the original paper in using a cosine learning rate scheduler rather than the default 'reduce on plateau' scheduler, becaused we faced compatibility issues when using the latter.
+We also deviate from the original paper in using a cosine learning rate scheduler rather than the default 'reduce on plateau' scheduler, because we faced compatibility issues when using the latter.
 This does not affect our results substantively, but accounts for minor differences between our results and the original paper.

 As with the original study, we found that a transformer architecture performed better than all other models.
 However, we also tested a variety of MPNN models that explicitly encoded geometric information.
 We felt that these were a 'fairer' test of the capacity of a message passing network, because the geometric relationship between two nodes is more semantically meaningful than the one imposed by the arbitrary topology of the superpixel boundary graph.
 We found that these models gave comparable performance  to the transformer, even with as few as two message passing layers.